 So the news is getting better for Texans who want a reliable, affordable supply of electricity, while it gets worse for generators and Wall Street financiers pushing for an a $3.2 billion electricity tax to fund corporate subsidies.

-The fact that we continue to see more and more information that Texas has more than enough electricity to keep the lights on for years, isn't stopping the generators, though.
-They keep running ads proclaiming that "Texas is on course … for regular rolling blackouts in a few short years."
+isn’t stopping the generators, though.
+They keep running ads proclaiming that “Texas is on course … for regular rolling blackouts in a few short years.”

 So even as Sen. Troy Fraser observes, “There is no crisis,” and the American-Statesman declares that “doing nothing is now an option,” rest assured that generators and the PUC will try to do something in the Texas Legislature in 2015.
 Most likely they will push for a “competitive, reliability market” that hides the corporate subsidies way down in the fine print.

 They’ll stand a pretty good chance, too, as legislators often feel the need to do something; doing nothing isn’t usually favored in the political process–even when it is the right thing to do.